tony-waters/tony-waters.github.io/_posts/2025-02-01-three-ways-with-jpa-one-to-one.md

 public void removeProfile();
 </pre>

-This approach keeps domain invariants in one place and prevents external code from manipulating the child entity directly.
+This keeps domain invariants in one place and prevents external code from manipulating the child entity directly.

 From a database perspective, the key concept is the owning side of the relationship.